And often there is anti-malware software installed that “should” have taken care of it before it got to this stage.

 Prevention is much less painful than the cure.

-As we’ll see in a moment, the steps that may be required to remove malware can be painful and time consuming.
-While it sometimes might seem like work, keeping your machine and anti-malware software up-to-date, following internet “common sense,” and knowing how to stay safe on the internet is much, much easier in comparison.
+As we’ll see in a moment, the steps to remove malware can be painful and time consuming.
+While it might seem like work, knowing how to stay safe on the internet is much, much easier in comparison.